Drive section

 Corridor read

 Read this stretch as a practical Route 20 sequence rather than three equal stops.
-Sharon Springs opens the segment, Duanesburg carries the strongest weight in the middle, and Cherry Valley gives the stretch its cleanest finish or handoff on the far side.
+Sharon Springs opens the rural texture, Cherry Valley keeps the middle of the drive legible, and Duanesburg handles the practical handoff toward Albany, NY.

 Best next pages